Azathothas/Stars/README.md

 - [Edu4rdSHL/unimap](https://github.com/Edu4rdSHL/unimap) – Scan only once by IP address and reduce scan times with Nmap for large amounts of data.
 - [EmberHext/DomoArigato](https://github.com/EmberHext/DomoArigato) – A simple command line tool which quickly audits the Disallow entries of a site's robots.txt.
 - [FedericoPonzi/Horust](https://github.com/FedericoPonzi/Horust) – Horust is a supervisor / init system written in rust and designed to run inside containers.
+- [FoxIO-LLC/ja4](https://github.com/FoxIO-LLC/ja4) – JA4+ is a suite of network fingerprinting standards
 - [GuillaumeGomez/sysinfo](https://github.com/GuillaumeGomez/sysinfo) – Cross-platform library to fetch system information
 - [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) – Comfortably monitor your Internet traffic 🕵️‍♂️
 - [Inlyne-Project/inlyne](https://github.com/Inlyne-Project/inlyne) – Introducing Inlyne, a GPU powered yet browserless tool to help you quickly view markdown files in the blink of an eye.